 Financial instruments that potentially subject the Company to concentrations of risk consist principally of cash, cash equivalents, marketable securities, and accounts receivable.
 The Company maintains its cash with established financial institutions and, at times, such balances with any one financial institution may be in excess of the Federal Deposit Insurance Corporation ("FDIC") insured limits.
-The Company's available for sale securities portfolio primarily consists of U.S. treasury and agency securities, money market funds, commercial paper, Yankee CDs, high credit quality asset-backed securities and corporate debt securities.
+The Company's available-for-sale securities portfolio primarily consists of U.S. treasury and agency securities, money market funds, commercial paper, Yankee CDs, high credit quality asset-backed securities and corporate debt securities.
 The Company's investment policy requires its available for sale securities to meet certain criteria including investment type, credit ratings, and a maximum portfolio duration of one year.

 The Company earns revenue from the sale of its products to customers such as hospitals and ambulatory surgery centers.
 The Company's accounts receivable is derived from revenue earned from customers.
-The Company performs ongoing credit evaluations of its customers' financial condition and generally requires no collateral from its customers and independent sales agencies.
-At December 31, 2022 and 2021, no customer accounted for more than 10% of accounts receivable.
-For the years ended December 31, 2022, 2021 and 2020, there were no customers that represented 10% or more of revenue.
+The Company performs ongoing credit evaluations of its customers' financial condition and generally requires no collateral from its customers.
+At December 31, 2023 and 2022, no customer accounted for more than 10% of accounts receivable.
+For the years ended December 31, 2023, 2022, and 2021, there were no customers that represented 10% or more of revenue.